csc301-2023-fall/project-42-team-collab/readme.md

 - The Slack App will be added to the workspace by the workspace admin, we will provide a link to add the app to their workspace.
 The steps to obtain such link can be found in [Main Guide's setting up of release of project to be installed in other workspaces](guide/main-guide.md#optional-setting-up-release-of-the-project-to-be-installed-in-other-workspaces).
 - After the Slack App is added to the workspace, any user can just invoke the `/kudos` command in any message box available.
 - The user will also be able to customize more company values, by typing `/kudos_customize`, or remove existing customized corporate values, by typing `/kudos_corp_value_remove`, that they want to use for their workspace in the pop-up window.
-- The user will also be able to view the kudos statistics for employees by typing `/kudos_overview` in the pop-up window by selecting the user and a time frame.
+- The user will also be able to view the kudos statistics for employees by typing `/kudos_overview` in the pop-up window by selecting the user and a time frame for which we want to inspect the amount of kudos a user has received within the specified time.

 ## Development requirements